-Sometimes it may seem hard to control your behaviour.
-When other people at school call you names, or when you feel angry about stuff at home, it can really wind you up.
+It might be that you’re finding it hard to control your behaviour.
+Or maybe you’re feeling stressed and anxious?
+But when other people at school call you names, or when you feel angry about stuff at home, it can stop you from feeling ok about school.

 What may help is having somewhere where you can take a step back from it all and have a re-think – a safe space at school.

-Niddriemill Primary have got just this sort of a place.
+Niddriemill Primary in Edinburgh have got just this sort of a place.
 They call it ‘The Retreat’.
 Reach visited the school to find out why it is important to the pupils there.

-- Lots of toys, big cushions to sit on.
+- There are lots of toys, big cushions to sit on.

 - There’s a fish tank.